OI-wiki/i18n/docs/basic/heap-sort.md

 ### Time Complexity

-The worst-case, average-case, best-case time complexity of heapsort are all $O(n\log n)$.
+The worst-, average-, and best-case time complexity of heapsort are all $O(n\log n)$.

 ### Space Complexity